gkampitakis/fastify-custom-healthcheck/README.md

 -   `info`: object where you can define custom information you would like to include in healthcheck response object.
 -   exposeFailure: Flag that enables additional information to be presented in health check object when a check fails.
     -   default value: `false`
+-   schema: If set to true, default schema is used for the route definition, if to false - no schema.
+If object is passed, it will be used as a schema.
+This can be used to enable support for custom type providers, e. g. zod or typebox.
+    -   default value: `true`

 ### Decorator